peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-18 Digging Up Worms.md

 	- Minksi asks Tony if he knows about the great wizard Pavlov, which he does, and she suggests that he uses his trainings
 	- Finn asks if they should also be feeding it, and Tony says they can
 - [[Ionntrás Campaign/Party/Captain Lamp Minksi\|Captain Lamp Minksi]] plucks a mushroom off the cave wall and is disappointed when it stops glowing
-- [[Ionntrás Campaign/Party/Tony Garp\|Tony Garp]] asks Reed if there's anything he can do to improve his aim with the sling
+- [[Ionntrás Campaign/Party/Tony Garp\|Ionntrás Campaign/Party/Tony Garp]] asks Reed if there's anything he can do to improve his aim with the sling
 	- Reed says, "Yes, hard work.
 Determination, perseverance, grit.
 Pain.
 Just like my ma and pa said."
 	- Tony takes his sling and shoots the mushroom out of Captain Minksi's hand, just barely skimming her fingers
 - Captain Minksi takes another mushroom, puts it on her head, and orders Tony to shoot it